Anna of Russia: Courland Regency

 In 1710, Peter the Great arranged for the 17-year-old Anna to marry Frederick William, Duke of Courland, who was about the same age as her.
 Her wedding was held on a grand scale, as per her own inclinations, on 11 November 1710; and her uncle gave her a fabulous dowry of 200,000 roubles.
 At the feast which followed the wedding, two dwarfs performed a parody by jumping out of enormous pies and dancing on the tables.

 The newly wedded couple spent several weeks in Russia before proceeding to Courland.
 Only twenty miles out of St. Petersburg, on the road to Courland, on 21 January 1711, Duke Frederick died.
-The cause of death was uncertain - it has been attributed variously to a chill or to the effects of alcohol.
+The cause of death was uncertain: it has been attributed variously to a chill or to the effects of alcohol.

 After her husband died, Anna proceeded to Mitau (now known as Jelgava), the capital of Courland (now western Latvia) and ruled that province for almost twenty years, from 1711 to 1730.
 During this period, the Russian resident, Count Peter Bestuzhev, was her adviser (and sometimes lover).
-She never remarried after the death of her husband, but her enemies said she conducted a love affair with Duke Ernst Johann von Biron, a prominent courtier, for many years.
+She never remarried after the death of her husband, but her enemies claimed she conducted a love affair with Duke Ernst Johann von Biron, a prominent courtier, for many years.